offpepe/Movie-Library-API/README.md

 ## Purpose

-API for the first project of Front-end module on trybe, but now using my fullstack skills
+API for the first project of Front-end module on trybe, but now using my fullstack skills, its part of a personal project called Trybe new game +.

 ## what was worked(and will be)